-“Our mission is to disrupt how buildings are heated or cooled, which has not changed for many decades and is extremely inefficient,” says Hamid Farzaneh, CEO and Co-Founder of Alea Labs.
+“Our mission is to disrupt how buildings are heated or cooled, which has not changed for many decades and is extremely inefficient,” said Hamid Farzaneh, CEO and Co-Founder of Alea Labs.

 Farzaneh envisions demand-based heating and cooling, so the system only produces as much energy as one or more rooms need at one time and isn’t heating an entire house or building if that’s not needed.

 “Our thermoelectric generation technology has the potential to decrease the amount of energy spent on heating and cooling by half, which would have a huge impact on reducing the amount of greenhouse gases and pollution that’s being caused by heating and cooling buildings in North America,” he said.

 Alea Labs’ end use product is an HVAC tracking product that includes a sensor tracking module, smart vents, and an external grille.
 The vents and grilles both come in seven different sizes.
 Fictiv is manufacturing the grilles and helped Alea Labs refine their grille designs for tooling and mold flow.